 Making the Pastry (or better yet, use my Foolproof Pâte Brisée Tart Crust):

 I unrolled the pie crust and placed it in my 9-inch tart pan with a removable bottom.
 After pricking it with a fork, I put the tart shell in the freezer for 30 minutes.
 Before baking it, I fitted a crumpled piece of parchment paper on top of the tart shell.
 Then I filled the tart shell all the way to the top with dried beans to prevent the sides from shrinking down.
 Into a 375°F oven the tart shell went for 30 minutes.
 After 30 minutes, I carefully removed the parchment paper and beans.
 Almost immediately, I noticed that several cracks formed, which is not unusual.
 To seal the cracks, I brushed the shell with a lightly beaten egg, and placed it in the 375°F oven for another 10 minutes.
 The last thing that I wanted was for the custard to seep out during baking.
 The seal worked perfectly!

 Cooking the Onions:

 Now was the time to make the filling.
 I started with the onions which I added to melted butter in a 12-inch skillet over medium heat.
-I added the thyme, salt, and pepper, gave the onions a stir, covered the pan, and cooked the onions over medium heat until they started to release liquid and wilt.
-This took about 10 minutes.
-Then, I reduced the heat to medium low, and continued to cook the onions for another 20 minutes.
-After 20 minutes, there was still a fair amount of liquid in the pan, so I used a paper towel to “mop up” the excess liquid.
-Depending on the onions, there may be a lot of liquid or hardly any.
+I added the thyme, salt, and pepper, gave the onions a stir, covered the pan, and cooked the onions over medium heat for about 25 minutes, stirring occasionally.
+After 25 minutes, depending on the onions, there may be a fair amount of liquid.
+If so, I used a paper towel to “mop up” the excess liquid.
+Either way, I cooked the onions for another 5 minutes.
 I removed the pan from the heat, and let the onions cool.